 With SecuriSync by Intermedia, Gigabit Geek was able to greatly simplify the restoration process.
 “This was one of the easiest restore experiences I’ve had.
 Intermedia’s support and SecuriSync transformed a nightmare data loss situation into a simple inconvenience,” Skibba declared.

 We had 90% of our files be encrypted.
-This ransomware attack impacted every user in our whole companyLuke Skibba, IT Administrator
+This ransomware attack impacted every user in our whole companyLuke Skibba,

 SecuriSync offers simple, secure, cloud-based backup and folder and file sharing.
 And SecuriSync boosts mobility by keeping files and folders backed up and accessible through Mac, Windows, iPhone, iPad, Android, Windows Phone, BlackBerry—or through a web browser.Read the Full Product Details